Home > How to Apply for a Visa for the Netherlands (2026)

 The process typically goes as follows:

-You can apply for a Dutch visa online through the official immigration website.
+In some countries, you may be able to apply for a Dutch visa online through the official immigration website.
 With that being said, you’ll need to schedule a Dutch visa appointment at your nearest visa center or consulate to finalize your application and submit your biometrics (fingerprints).

 Instead of filling out the application form by hand, you will have to do so digitally.
 You'll need to create an account here.